desht/ScrollingMenuSign/README.md

 ### Adding menu entries

-To add a menu item to an existing menu, type "/sms add <name> <item-specifier>"
+To add a menu item to an existing menu, type "/sms add _name_ _item-specifier_"

-The syntax of <item-specifier> is "<label>|<command>[|<message>]".
+The syntax of <item-specifier> is "_label_|_command_[|_message_]".
 This is most easily explained by example:

 	/sms add mymenu Day|/time day|It's daytime!
 	/sms add mymenu Night|/time night|It's night time!

 adds a menu entry to the sign- scrollingmenusign.commands.show with a label of "Day".
 If executed, this will issue "/time set 0" as a command, and send a message to the player of "It's daytime!".
-And similary for night-time.
+And similarly for night-time.

 You can leave out the message if you want, e.g.: